-Topic title: Configuring servers for Q replication and event publishing-Overview on 64-bit platforms, see the technote entitled "Running Q replication and event publishing as 32-bit on 64-bit platforms with the MQ Client" at the DB2 Information Integrator support Web site: www.ibm.com/software/data/integration/db2ii/support.html.
+Topic title: Configuring servers for Q replication and event publishing-Overview and Windows.
+You can run the programs as 64-bit by using the MQ Client.
+If you want to continue running the programs as 32-bit on 64-bit platforms, see the technote entitled "Running Q replication and event publishing as 32-bit on 64-bit platforms with the MQ Client" at the DB2 Information Integrator support Web site: www.ibm.com/software/data/integration/db2ii/support.html.